 Pros: Smoothies have no added sugar and come pre-portioned in individual packs (mix in your blender with liquid of choice).
 All ingredients are organic, except mandarin oranges.

 Cons: Only 4 flavors available (Berry, Clementine, Greens and Cocoa) Clementine is my favorite!

 Good to know: Smoothie mix is dairy-free, gluten-free and soy-free.
 Collagen peptides are available for purchase as an add-on.

 Cost per meal: $5 per serving with subscription

 Check out my full Smoothie Box review.
 Their healthy smoothies are in my regular breakfast rotation!

 Mindful Momma readers get $15 off your first order + free shipping when you use my link!

-Splendid Spoon creates flavorful, nutrient-dense, plant-based smoothies, soups and grain bowls, designed to create healthy routines for breakfast and lunch.
+Splendid Spoon creates flavorful, nutrient-dense, plant-based smoothies, soups grain bowls and noodle bowls, designed to create healthy routines for breakfast and lunch.